-42 See, e.g., Lund, supra note 9, at 97-98 (arguing that concerns about corporate short-termism have led to a shift toward an enlightened shareholder value perspective); Jensen, supra note 4, at 9 ("Enlightened value maximization uses much of the structure of stakeholder theory but accepts maximization of the long run value of the firm as the criterion for making the requisite tradeoffs among its stakeholders....
+&lt;sup>42 See, e.g., Lund, supra note 9, at 97-98 (arguing that concerns about corporate short-termism have led to a shift toward an enlightened shareholder value perspective); Jensen, supra note 4, at 9 ("Enlightened value maximization uses much of the structure of stakeholder theory but accepts maximization of the long run value of the firm as the criterion for making the requisite tradeoffs among its stakeholders....
 In so doing, it solves the problems arising from the multiple objectives that accompany traditional stakeholder theory by giving managers a clear way to think about and make the tradeoffs among corporate stakeholders."); Michael E. Porter & Mark R. Kramer, Creating Shared Value, 89 HARV.
 BUS.
 REV. 62 (2011); ALEX EDMANS, GROW THE PIE : HOW GREAT COMPANIES DELIVER BOTH PURPOSE AND PROFIT (2020).

-43 For an illuminating discussion of the origins of and diverse meanings ascribed to ESG, see Elizabeth Pollman, The Making and Meaning of ESG, (2022), https://papers.ssrn.com/abstract=4219857.
+&lt;sup>43 For an illuminating discussion of the origins of and diverse meanings ascribed to ESG, see Elizabeth Pollman, The Making and Meaning ESG, (2022),of https://papers.ssrn.com/abstract=4219857.

-44 Id. at 11-13; THE GLOBAL COMPACT, WHO CARES WINS (2004), i-ii.
+&lt;sup>44 Id. at 11-13; THE GLOBAL COMPACT, WHO CARES WINS (2004), i-ii; Alex Edmans, The End of ESG, Fin.
+Mgmt.
+(2022).